-Wood, bropato, and topa were rare, so most of the buildings were sculpted from the glass itself, given metal doorframes and seams to separate them from their neighbors.
+Wood, bropato, and topa were rare, so most of the buildings were sculpted from the glass itself, given metal door frames and seams to separate them from their neighbors.
 Arable soil could be found, but only at great depths.
 Then came the matter of light for them to grow by.
-This was achieved by a series of chambers, looking almost like tight opposing staircases in the glass, which reflected light all the way down, into garden chambers where marblegrass grew and livestock grazed.
+This was achieved by a series of chambers, looking almost like tight opposing staircases in the glass, which reflected light all the way down, into garden halls where marblegrass grew and livestock grazed.

 Travel could only be achieved when there were no storms on the horizon, so their produce was meant solely for the citizenry.
 Crib-ohlk had no exports, only offers of privacy and freedom.
 The tilefolk founders had fled religious persecution a hundred rests ago, hiding their worship under what most would call an infernal fire.

 Alast and Pearlen saw many churches from many sects as the lamplighter walked them through the main street.
 Folk came in and out not with their holy books, but with food, tools, and laundry.
 The churches weren’t recruiting; they were simply homes for those that had paid the price of believing their own way.
 Some of the philosophies there were limited to single bloodlines, accessible only by marriage.
 The town came to life before their eyes, the streets filling as they cooled off.